Skip to content

 Case studies

-For an HR company, we automated the event organisation process — from 8 hours of manual work to 5 minutes.
-On the HistoriaSzkod.pl platform, we automated data aggregation from multiple sources and report generation in seconds.
-If your team is losing time on manual operations that can be described as a sequence of steps — let’s talk about what can be accelerated.
+For an HR company, we automated the event organisation process - from 8 hours of manual work to 1 hour.
+On the HistoriaSzkod.pl platform, we automated data aggregation from multiple sources and report generation within minutes.
+If your team is losing time on manual operations that can be described as a sequence of steps - let’s talk about what can be accelerated.
 We also build custom systems when automation requires a full environment tailored to the process.

 Process